grattan/R_at_Grattan/Visualisation_cookbook.md

 <img src="Visualisation_cookbook_files/figure-html/scatter_layer_base-1.png" width="839.04" />

-Looks of the highest standard!
+Looks badass!
 To make the point a little clearer, we can overlay a point for average income each percentile.
 Create a dataset that has the average income for each area and professional work category:

 ```r